What are uterine fibroids?

 - No hospital stay—UFE is performed in an outpatient center and requires no hospital stay, compared to an average of 2.3 days for hysterectomies

-- Recovery time—UFE patients generally get back to work on an average of 10.7 days later, compared with 32.5 days for hysterectomies
+- Recovery time—UFE patients generally get back to work on an average of 10.7 days later, compared to hysterectomies, which can have up to 1-month recovery

 - Complications—After 30 days, 12.7% of UFE patients reported complications, compared with 32% of hysterectomy patients

 Can I still get pregnant after Uterine Fibroid Embolization?